When it comes to choosing an espresso machine for the home there are several factors to consider.

 Where to buy the Sage Oracle machine

-The machine is available on several websites such as Amazon but also on many retailers including House of Fraser, Harrods, Debenhams, John Lewis and Selfridges and it’s on sale from £1,000 to £1,500 depending on the retailer.
+The machine is available on several websites such as Amazon but also on many retailers including House of Fraser, Harrods, Debenhams, John Lewis and Selfridges and it’s on sale starting from the price of £1,000 to £1,500 depending on the retailer.

 Just pay attention from whom you are buying as you want to make sure they can guarantee you a full maintenance service.